-- 1. Minimum Services include power distribution, electrical service, circuiting of lighting and controls (lighting design not by electrical engineer), lighting design (lighting designer as indicated below), equipment connection schedules, integration of renewable energy equipment, and utility coordination. - A detailed load study, including connected loads and anticipated maximum demand loads, as well as the estimated size of the largest motor, must be included in the initial contact with the local utility company to prepare its personnel for discussions relative to the required capacity of the new electrical service. - 3.
+- 1. Minimum Services include power distribution, electrical service, circuiting of lighting and controls (lighting design not by electrical engineer), lighting design (lighting designer as indicated below), equipment connection schedules, integration of renewable energy equipment, and utility coordination. - 2.
+A detailed load study, including connected loads and anticipated maximum demand loads, as well as the estimated size of the largest motor, must be included in the initial contact with the local utility company to prepare its personnel for discussions relative to the required capacity of the new electrical service.
+The load study will need be determined for Phase I and Phase II to accommodate future building expansions. - 3.
 The service entrance location for commercial electrical power must be determined concurrently with the development of conceptual design space planning documents.
 Standards for equipment furnished by utility companies must be incorporated into the concept design.
 Locations of transformers, vaults, meters, and other utility items must be coordinated with the architectural design to avoid conflicts with critical architectural features such as main entrances and must accommodate both equipment ventilation and equipment removal.
-All major electrical equipment must be located 5 feet above the 100-year flood plain. - 4.
+All major electrical equipment must be located 5 feet above the 100-year flood plain.
+Identify the service location for the future Metro Transit Satellite Bus Facility. - 4.
 Include PV where feasible.
+Prepare an analysis to determine the feasibility of PV including the size and cost for future PV installations.
+Meet and confer with MG&E to determine the maximum allowable capacity of a future PV system.